cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.9.2v1
 The attachment filter SHOULD attempt to determine the true file type and assess the file extension.
-- _Rationale:_ Changing the extension at the end of a file name is trivial (e.g., renaming notepad.exe to notepad.txt).
-Performing checks beyond the file extension can help detect instances where the file extension has been changed.
+- _Rationale:_ Users have the ability to change a file extension at the end of a file name (e.g., notepad.exe to notepad.txt) to obscure the actual file type.
+Performing checks to verify the file type and whether it matches the designated file extension can help detect instances where the file extension has been changed.
 - _Last modified:_ June 2023

 #### MS.EXO.9.3v1